 Then check out this easy-to-understand LGNZ guide and get the answers to your voting questions.

 You can also find out how you can enrol and vote with a disability.

 Local Elections are done by postal vote.
 Not sure where your nearest post box is?
 Check this NZ Post link to find out.

 There will be other locations around the city where you can drop your voting papers – we'll let you know where and when you can do this once voting papers are sent out.

 You need a permit to display signs on public or private land.
 Everything you need to know, and a map of locations can be found here.

-The official notice of elections, with details of how and where you can enrol, who you are voting for, how to stand and official public information meetings for elections candidates, is below.
+The official notice of elections, with details of how and where you can vote, who you are voting for, and how to enrol , is below.